Skip to content

 Unnatural hairline repair

-If your hairline looks unnatural after your hair transplant, this can be corrected with a follicular unit extraction (FUE) transplant.
-This involves taking hair from a donor area with tiny punches and then transplanting it to create a new hairline or mask an unnatural one.
+If your hairline looks unnatural after your hair transplant, this can be corrected with a follicular unit extraction (FUE) transplant or FUT hair transplant.
+This involves taking hair from the donor area and then transplanting it to create a new hairline or mask an unnatural one.

 Poor follicle quality repair

 If a poorly performed procedure results in insufficient hair follicle quality, these can be removed and replaced with new grafts taken from a donor area.
-This is also performed using the FUE procedure.
+This is also performed using the FUE procedure to extract poorly implanted follicles.

 Poor hair density repair

 Poor hair density is usually a result of insufficient hairs being transplanted during the original procedure.
-This is repaired using the FUE technique by implanting extra hairs into the affected area.
+This is repaired using the FUE or FUT technique by implanting extra hairs into the affected area.

 Wide FUT Scar repair

-Wide scarring can occur after a follicular unit transplant (FUT) but can be remedied by again using the FUE procedure, combined with scalp micropigmentation.
+Wide scarring can occur after a follicular unit transplant (FUT) but can be remedied by again using the FUE procedure or with scalp micropigmentation.
 The replaced hair helps cover the worst of the scarring, while a hair tattoo helps blend it in, disguising any remaining scar tissue.
 To find out if you’re eligible for a hair transplant scar repair, please visit our page.

 Book a consultation